LIVE

 Conclusion

-What is the formula for calculating drawing power?
+What is the drawing power formula?

 What happens if drawing power falls below the outstanding balance?